quinlan-lab/applied-computational-genomics/README.md

-### Applied Computational Genomics Course at UU: Spring 2017
+### Applied Computational Genomics Course at UU: Spring 2018
 - Faculty: Aaron Quinlan (aquinlan at genetics.utah.edu)
-- Teaching assistants: Tom Sasani (tom.sasani@utah.edu), Julie Feusier (jfeusier@genetics.utah.edu) and Jingtao Guo (jingtao.guo@hci.utah.edu)
+- Teaching assistants: Stephanie Kravitz (snkravitz@gmail.com) and Jon Belyeu (jrbelyeu@gmail.com)
-- Meets Tu and Th from 9:10-10:30 in HSEB 2948; January 10 - April 25
+- Meets Tu and Th from 9:10-10:30 in HSEB 2948; January 9 - April 24
-- TA Hours: M and W from 4-5 PM, meet in 2nd floor HSEB lobby
+- TA Hours: TBD

 ### Overview
 This course will provide a comprehensive introduction to fundamental concepts and experimental approaches in the analysis and interpretation of experimental genomics data.
 It will be structured as a series of lectures covering key concepts and analytical strategies.
 A diverse range of biological questions enabled by modern DNA sequencing technologies will be explored including sequence alignment, the identification of genetic variation, structural variation, and ChIP-seq and RNA-seq analysis.
 Students will learn and apply the fundamental data formats and analysis strategies that underlie computational genomics research. **The primary goal of the course is for students to be grounded in theory and leave the course empowered to conduct independent genomic analyses.**

+### Grading policy
+All assignments are due on the date stated in class.
+Ten percent of the grade will be deducted for each 24 hours that the assignment is late.

 ### Prerequisites
 - Online introduction to Linux.
 Students must complete one of the following online tutorials (or both) before class begins.
   - [Code academy's Intro to Unix](https://www.codecademy.com/en/courses/learn-the-command-line/lessons/environment/exercises/bash-profile)
   - [Command line bootcamp](http://rik.smith-unna.com/command_line_bootcamp/?id=9xnbkx6eaof)
-- Undergraduate or graduate level Molecular Biolog (for future versions of the class)
 - An Apple or Linux computer.
 Or a Windows machine with [Putty](http://www.putty.org/) installed.

 ### Course lecture slides